josdejong/jsoneditor/docs/api.md

   Schemas that are referenced using the `$ref` property from the JSON schema that are set in the `schema` option, the object structure in the form of `{reference_key: schemaObject}`

+- `{boolean} allowSchemaSuggestions`

+  Enables autocomplete suggestions based on the JSON schema. when enabled, and schema is configured, it will suggest text completions based on the schema properties, examples and enums.

+  limitation: the completions will be presented only for a valid json.

+  Only applicable when mode is 'code'.

 - `{boolean} search`

   Enables a search box in the upper right corner of the JSONEditor. `true` by default.
 Only applicable when `mode` is 'tree', 'view', or 'form'.